Nor'easter threatens blizzard conditions and coastal flooding on East Coast. It could be a historic storm in parts of New England – KION546

 Whiteout conditions are expected across the region, and several governors declared states of emergency as they urged residents to stay off roads.
 There are also warnings of coastal flooding and the possibility of power outages due to downed utility lines.

-And while the path has been uncertain in the run-up to this winter storm, key points were clearer by Saturday.
+And while the storm’s path has been uncertain in the run-up to this winter storm, key points were clearer Saturday.

+Between 2 to 6 inches of snow had fallen early Saturday in parts of the Mid-Atlantic and Northeast — with more on the way.

 Sign up for weather email alerts